 Instead, I came away puzzled.

 1. The lover of the main character is a gay man.
-The reader is given no indication that his preferences could include an intersex partner.
+The reader is given no indication that his preferences might include an intersex partner.

 |Pierce Brosnan, who went to prison, lived as a|

 |man and dressed as one; the prison determined he|